Iontophoresis Insurance Help

 L74.51 - Primary Focal Hyperhidrosis

 Keep in mind that iontophoresis is a learned technique.
-Ideally, you perform the technique at home using your own iontophoresis device after detailed training and practice under a physician’s supervision.
+Ideally, you perform the technique at home using your own iontophoresis device after detailed training and practice under a healthcare professional’s supervision.
 For tips on making the most of iontophoresis, click here.